NishantJava/image-processor/README.md

 8. Lastly we just print the results.

 **Testing:**
 The code is written to work with any file types.
 So I have used text files for testing.
 Each test file contains single “Char” repeated 1000 times.
-So we know the byte total beforehand (int value of char * 1000).
+So we know the byte total beforehand (ASCII value of char * 1000).
 Rest is just routine _JUnit_.